OmegaSheep/canpol-phase-2/data-acquisition/nb/README_NB.md

 New Brunswick has somewhat consistent ethics disclosures.

-They are released in PDF form.
+They are released in PDF form, often very late.

-We have not tried to process them yet as the data for the latest NB parliament is not available yet.
+They need to be processed by hand as the PDFs are not machine readable. . .

-Given the data quality we have seen throughout the maritimes it is likely the quality will not be exceptional.
+Quality is not especially great, many blanks / inconsistencies.